lindig/seat-racing/README.md

 |**6**   |R    |R    |Q    |Q    |R    |Q    |Q    |R    |160.2   |167.8   |\-7.6     |\-0.7     |
 |**1**   |R    |R    |Q    |Q    |R    |R    |Q    |Q    |164.0   |163.7   |0.3       |7.9       |

-In the table above, each athlete is assigned a boat, R or Q; and for each boat a race time is recorded in seconds.
+In the table above, each athlete (a to d, 1 to 4) is assigned a boat, R or Q; and for each boat a race time is recorded in seconds.
 The *Margin* is the time R is faster than Q (positive margin), or slower (negative margin).
 For example, in Race 2 the margin is 5.0 seconds, so R was faster by 5 seconds.
 After every race two athletes swap boats.
 We observe how the margin changes.

 For Race 2, b swaps from R to Q and c from Q to R.  The margin changes from 0.3 in Race 1 to 5.0 in Race 2, so a change of 4.7s.
 This change is